Number (sports): Baseball

 In baseball, players (and uniquely to baseball, coaches as well) generally wear large numbers on the back of their jersey.
 Some jerseys may also feature smaller numerals in other locations, such as on the sleeves, pants, or front of the shirt.
 The purpose of numerals in baseball is to allow for easy identification of players.
 Some players have been so associated with specific numbers that their jersey number has been officially "retired".
 The first team to retire a number was the New York Yankees, which retired Lou Gehrig's No. 4 in 1939.

-According to common tradition, single-digit numbers are worn by position players but rarely by pitchers, and numbers 60 and higher are rarely worn at all.
-Higher numbers are worn during spring training by players whose place on the team is uncertain, and sometimes are worn during the regular season by players recently called up from the minor leagues; however, such players usually change to a more traditional number once it becomes clear that they will stay with the team.
+According to common tradition, single-digit numbers are worn by position players but rarely by pitchers, and numbers higher than 60 are rarely worn at all.
+Bigger numbers are worn during spring training by players whose place on the team is uncertain, and sometimes are worn during the regular season by players recently called up from the minor leagues; however, such players usually change to a more traditional number once it becomes clear that they will stay with the team.
 However, this tradition is not enforced by any rule, and exceptions have never been rare.
 Moreover, numbers greater than 60 have become much more popular among Major League players since 2010, for a variety of cultural reasons.
 Examples include stars Kenley Jansen (74), Aaron Judge (99), Luis Robert (88), Josh Hader (71), Nick Anderson (70), Seth Lugo (67), Jose Abreu (79), and Hyun-Jin Ryu (99).
 At the other end of the number line, Blake Snell (who wears No. 4) in 2018 became the first pitcher wearing a single-digit number to appear in the All-Star Game and the first to win the Cy Young Award.

 In the early years of baseball, teams did not wear uniform numbers.
 Teams experimented with uniform numbers during the first two decades of the 20th century, with the first Major League team to use them being the 1916 Cleveland Indians which used them on their left sleeves for a few weeks before abandoning the experiment.
 Again in 1923, the St. Louis Cardinals tried out uniforms with small numbers on the sleeves, but the players did not like them, and they were removed.
 For the 1929 Major League Baseball season both the New York Yankees and Cleveland Indians put numbers on their jerseys, the first two teams to do so, beginning a trend that was completed by 1937, when the Philadelphia Athletics became the last team to permanently add numbers to their jerseys.